jet14/Arch-Linux-stuff/README.md

 Tip: I have placed files in $home directory and have sudo access so all commands work without password to make it seemless only key presses required no pressing enter, on some screens simply press any key & screen will refresh menu if it gets garbled.

 Hope it comes in handy for someone !!!

+27/3/19 : A new program i've written Lottery no generator for UK lottery with all games and extra's; program name simply lot